 Most technical climbing routes are climbed with a team of two.
 The climbers wear specially designed harnesses which are attached to opposite ends of the climbing rope and climb one at a time.
-The lead climber moves boldly up the rock face and sets up a protection system by placing chocks (See photo) into the cracks in the rock.
-The rope is then attached to the chock with a system of caribiners and nylon webbing, so that the leader will be protected if he or she falls.
+The lead climber moves boldly up the rock face and sets up a protection system by placing chocks or cams (See photo) into the cracks in the rock.
+The rope is then attached to the protection with a system of caribiners and nylon webbing, so that the leader will be protected if he or she falls.
 The second member of the team feeds the rope very carefully with a braking device that will stop the rope if the leader falls or needs to rest.

 Technical climbs are divided into pitches that average about 100 feet.
 The leader will climb to a convenient ledge and set up an anchoring system.
 He or she will then yell “off belay” to the second climber and prepare to belay them up to the ledge.
 The second climber is still climbing the same rock, but the tight rope assures them of a relatively safe voyage.
 Going first is a much greater risk, because if the leader falls, he will fall at least twice the distance from his closest protection, and if one of the pieces fails to hold his weight, he could fall much further.
 For this reason, lead falls are highly discouraged.
 This method is now called traditional or trad climbing, and is the method used for the stories in this book.